 The normal pattern of gonadal steroid secretion is necessary to create the ideal circumstances for implantation.
 Increasing levels of estrogen during the follicular phase promote endometrial proliferation and induce expression of progesterone receptors.
 In the luteal phase, progesterone stimulates secretion by endometrial glands, and also promotes blood vessel growth.

 In the luteal phase following ovulation, estrogen and progesterone are secreted by the corpus luteum, which forms through the action of luteinizing hormone (LH).
 The corpus luteum continues to be the source for estrogen and progesterone in early pregnancy.
-Growth of the corpus luteum is stimulated by chorionic gonadotropin (CG), a peptide hormone that is synthesized by the trophoblast as soon as the embryo implants.
-CG binds to the LH receptor, maintaining the corpus luteum in an active state throughout the first three months of pregnancy.
+During early pregnancy, growth of the corpus luteum is stimulated by chorionic gonadotropin (CG), a peptide hormone that is synthesized by the trophoblast after the embryo implants.
+CG is an LH analogue, thus it binds to the LH receptor, maintaining the corpus luteum in an active state throughout the first three months of pregnancy.
 Starting at about the third month of pregnancy, the placenta takes over as the source of estrogen and progesterone.

 Throughout pregnancy, progesterone is important because it